UP Alpha Sigma: Activities

-Toy For Totoy

 The Toy For Totoy is an annual charitable outreach project organised by the University of the Philippines Alpha Sigma Fraternity.
-The drive is held each Christmas season and serves as the fraternity’s signature service event, intended to bring holiday cheer to children in underserved communities while reinforcing their foundational pillars of nationalism, academic excellence, leadership, and physical development.

-The event was originally launched to give tangible expression to the fraternity’s motto “Alay Sa Sambayanan” and to broaden its service footprint beyond campus.
-Through the Toy For Totoy initiative, Masig mobilises its members, student-volunteers, supporters and partner organisations to collect new and gently-used toys, gifts, art materials, and other forms of support, then distribute them to children in chosen communities during the Christmas season.
+The drive is held each Christmas season and serves as the fraternity's signature service event, intended to bring holiday cheer to children in underserved communities while reinforcing their foundational pillars of nationalism, academic excellence, leadership, and physical development.
+The event was originally launched to give tangible expression to the fraternity's motto “Alay Sa Sambayanan” and to broaden its service footprint beyond campus.
+Through the Toy For Totoy initiative, Masig mobilizes its members, student-volunteers, supporters and partner organizations to collect new and gently-used toys, gifts, art materials, and other forms of support, then distribute them to children in chosen communities during the Christmas season.